barnacl437/blog/article/dontask.md

 ---
 title: don't ask to (cause more to) ask
+date: 2025-06-01
-tag: not blog, advice, copypasta
+tag: off-blog, advice, copypasta
 ---

 Every now and then, hanging out on *Discord/Revolt/Matrix/XMPP/Signal/etc.*, you may see someone popping up asking at the general chat or some bulletins uttering something similar to the following:

 > AKinkyDude9169:  anyone around there?
 > AKinkyDude9169:  hello?

 Well, what a concise opening right?
 No. It's just too short.
 Yes.
 If you are trying to ask for help, there are a heap of reasons many people will *not* choose to throw a look at your message.
 This is probably what the guy mean: